chandru89new/harbor/readme.md

 ## How does this work?

-(Note: this is the future goal of this project.
-The automations/codegen are yet to come.)
+(Note: the codegen parts of this library are not yet ready.)

 **1. You define the types of incoming messages and outgoing messages in Harbor.elm.**